microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 ## scripts type

+Specifies custom scripts to run during the customization process.

 Note: Script files must be in the same directory or a child directory of the directory that contains the config file.